-One of a number of major initiatives within the Conway Institute is the Faculty Fellow opportunity which expands participation of faculty in Ignatian-conscious pedagogy.
+One of a number of major initiatives within the Conway Institute is the Faculty Fellow opportunity which expands participation of faculty in advancing Ignatian pedagogy and the Jesuit educational experience.
 The Conway Fellow for Jesuit Education will undertake a project focused on significant issues impacting the University and the field of higher education.
-In addition to furthering specific efforts in their respective areas, the fellows will be leaders in engaging other faculty members in constructive dialogue about Xavier's future.

 Through generous funding from the Ruth J. and Robert A. Conway Foundation, the Institute supports one faculty member each year to serve as the Conway Faculty Fellow for Jesuit Education.
 Faculty members applying for this position will propose projects that make a significant mission-related impact on the educational endeavor at Xavier and beyond.